This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo by © Liliana Marmelo | Dreamstime.com

-If you want to take a day trip outside of Setúbal, head west to the fishing village of Sesimbra and the wine-producing region of Azeitão.
+If you’re looking for a day trip outside of Setúbal, head west to the fishing village of Sesimbra and the wine-producing region of Azeitão.

 In Azeitão, you can visit local vineyards for tastings of the region’s famous Moscatel wine and sample the beloved Azeitão cheese.
-The village’s quiet charm and scenic countryside make it worth the detour.
-In Sesimbra, enjoy the picturesque harbor, dine on a fresh seafood lunch, or hike to the Moorish castle for sweeping coastal views.
+In Sesimbra, take photos of the picturesque harbor, dine on a fresh seafood lunch, or hike to the Moorish castle for sweeping coastal views.

 Creiro Beach and Portinho da Arrabida in Setubal, Portugal